OIES-Saudi Aramco Fellow, Institute for Energy Studies, University of Oxford

 Research interests: energy law, international environmental law, international investment law, electricity sector

-Currently, he also works with Professor Michael Pollitt and Hao Chen on China’s electricity market reform.
-This research project is funded by the EPSRC Global Challenge Research Fund, and the fieldwork has been completed in Beijing, Yunnan, and Guangdong during 2016-17.
-The initial outcome of this project has been published as EPRG Working Paper 1704 and a journal paper on Chinese Academy of Social Sciences’ Financial Minds (2017 Issue 4; kindly translated into Chinese by the British Embassy Beijing).
+He has worked with Professor Michael G. Pollitt (Cambridge Judge Business School) on China’s electricity market reform and low-carbon energy transition.
+This project is funded by the EPSRC Global Challenge Research Fund.
+The initial outcome has been published both in English and Chinese (kindly translated into simplified Chinese by the British Embassy Beijing).